iguessthislldo/opendds-devguide-converter/devguide/the_dcps_information_repository.rst

 |                         | The default domain is sufficient for single federations.                                                                                                        |
 +-------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+

-.. _9.2.2:

 Federation Example
 ==================

 In order to illustrate the setup and use of a federation, this section walks through a simple example that establishes a federation and a working service that uses it.

-This example is based on a two repository federation, with the simple Message publisher and subscriber from :ref:`2.1` configured to use the federated repositories.
+This example is based on a two repository federation, with the simple Message publisher and subscriber from :ref:`Using DCPS` configured to use the federated repositories.

-.. _9.2.2.1:

 Configuring the Federation Example
 ----------------------------------